 Riku has two major vulnerabilities.
 First, he’s not particularly good at dealing with Sora’s Counterattack ability (in Vanilla, you’re sure to have it since it was earned at most at level 24, but in FM it’s earned as late as 57 for Rod players, so that’s not so certain).
 Block Riku’s attacks and counter, and you’ll get in attacks every time.
-Second, he’s even worse against Ars Arcanum… if you can land it manually, that is, as Counterattack doesn’t always leave you an appropriate opening (never, in my experience).
+Second, he’s even worse against Ars Arcanum… if you can land it manually, that is, as Counterattack doesn’t always leave you an appropriate opening to do both (never, in my experience).
 Save your MP for the final few bars of HP (I’d put off even casting Aero for the first half of the fight), find a moment of vulnerability, and hit Ars Arcanum.
 You’ll take him apart.

 Failing all else, use an Elixir.
 He’s one of the most infamous bosses of the era.
 No one will blame you.

 Defeating Riku gets you Ragnarok, the second-last of Sora’s special attacks, and the last one that can really be considered practical.
 Sort of an aerial equivalent to Ars Arcanum, Ragnarok opens with a combo and then has Sora charge a series of energy beams.
 This is the technique that’s most widely used against the Pink Agaricus.
 Learning the timing to it will take a few attempts, but it’s handy.
 Just make sure you pack the right attack for whatever foe you plan to use it on.
 Don’t bring Ragnarok to a ground fight, don’t bring Ars to an air.